Invariant measures for some dissipative systems from the Jacobi last multiplier: Introduction

 The paper is organized as follows.
-In the next section [Sec. (\ref{presec})], we will recall some basic definitions regarding the Jacobi last multiplier and the Hamiltonian formalism on symplectic and contact manifolds.
+In the next section [Sec. (\ref{presec})], we will recall some basic definitions regarding Jacobi last multipliers and the Hamiltonian formalism on symplectic and contact manifolds.
 Following this, in Sec. (\ref{invariantsec1}), we shall present invariant phase-space measures for both conformal Hamiltonian dynamics as well as contact Hamiltonian dynamics.
-Finally, in Sec. (\ref{invariantsec2}), we will present a generalized version of conformal Hamiltonian dynamics which can describe Li\'enard-type systems [Eq. (\ref{Lienard1definition})] and will also present the explicit expression for invariant phase-space measures when the so-called Cheillini integrability condition is satisfied.
-We will conclude the paper by summarizing the results in Sec. (\ref{summary}).
+Finally, in Sec. (\ref{invariantsec2}), we will present a generalized version of conformal Hamiltonian dynamics which can describe Li\'enard-type systems [Eq. (\ref{Lienard1definition})] and will also present the explicit expressions for invariant phase-space measures when the Chiellini integrability condition (\ref{CC0}) is satisfied.
+We will conclude the paper with an extended discussion in Sec. (\ref{summary}).